worldanvil/worldanvil-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Report Issue
-about: Report any bugs, typos or other issues you have encountered with World Anvil!
+about: Report any bugs, typos, user experience issues, missing documenation and other issues you may encounter.
 title: ''
 labels: ''
 assignees: ''